Andrewodwyer/Star-academy/README.md

 ### The landing page image

--On the home page, is a hero or background image of a classic starfox scene.
+- On the home page, is a hero or background image of a classic starfox scene.
 Infront of this to the bottom of the screen is the information section.
 A short outline of the games concept.
 A call to action button "start" is lighlighted in yellow/orange under the game information.
 The header of the game is a h3 and the information is in a p block of text.
 The information text will provide the user with a story, the concept and how the game will progress.
 The background image will appeal to both young and old.
-Fox in a spaceship comidy aspect for the kids and nostalgia aspect for the adults.
+Fox in a spaceship comedic aspect for the kids and nostalgic aspect for the adults.

 ![Landing page](documentation/images/Landing-page-and-info.png)

-- A light white transparent div holding the information text make this section flow easyly with the image.
+- A light white transparent div holding the information text make this section flow easily with the image.

 ### Pilot Selection page